BrianZhang42/cs326-final-41-bitwikk/docs/final.md

 This will be used for the searchbar.
 It returns a list of articles as a JSON.

 `GET  /category/{category}`<br/>
 This will be used to browse by category.
-For now it returns a list of articles as a JSON.
+It returns a list of articles as a JSON.

 `POST /user/login`<br/>
 Body: `{username: username, password: password (plaintext)}`<br/>